Morgahl/pipes/README.md

     * The `Chan[T]`, `ChanPull[T]`, and `ChanPush[T]` should continue to implement the same functionality as expected from standard channel usage in Go on their associated API methods.
     * **This behavior however does not make any effort to warn the library user that the channel was `nil` and that this is likely a bug in their implementation.
 We should decide whether we should implement this behavior with or without the ability to indicate this issue to the library user.**
+    * Document this behavior along with the functional implementations.

 2. Parameter ordering on methods and functions should be made consistent and friendly to the library user.